Fire Code Compliance & Requirements in MassachusettsMarch 29, 2022 9:57 am

-Unintentional and intentional fires in nonresidential buildings have both increased since 2009, along with nonresidential building fires caused by cooking.
-A fire can start in your commercial building in a variety of ways, which can make complete prevention difficult.
+Unintentional and intentional fires in nonresidential buildings have both increased since 2009, along with non-residential building fires caused by cooking.
+A fire can start in your commercial building in various ways, making complete prevention difficult.
 This is why a fire alarm system is so integral to the safety of a nonresidential property and its occupants.

 Massachusetts Sprinkler Code

 In Massachusetts, an automatic sprinkler system used for fire protection is an underground or overhead piping system that includes a suitable water supply in case of an emergency.
 The system is activated when it detects heat from a fire.
 Water is then discharged over the area where the fire is located.